davidolorundare/tempus_de_challenge/README.md

 #### DAG Pipeline 2
-The second pipeline, named 'tempus_bonus_challenge_dag' is similar to the first; also consisting of eight tasks.
+The second pipeline, named 'tempus_bonus_challenge_dag' is similar to the first; but consisting of seven tasks.
 It is scheduled to run once a day at 1AM.
 Its structure is shown below:

 ![alt text](https://github.com/davidolorundare/tempus_de_challenge/blob/project-with-moto-integration/readme_images/tempus_dag_pipeline-2-success_image.jpeg "Image of Pipeline-2 structure")

 The pipeline tasks are identical to that of the first.
-The only difference is in the third task of calling the News API:
+The only main difference is in the third task of calling the News API:

 - Four [Airflow SimpleHTTPOperators](https://airflow.apache.org/code.html#airflow.operators.http_operator.SimpleHttpOperator) are defined, which make separate parallel HTTP GET requests to the News API's 'top-headlines' endpoint directly with the assigned API Key and a query for specific keywords: 'Tempus Labs', 'Eric Lefokosky', 'Cancer', and Immunotherapy.
 This fetches data on each of these keywords.
 The Python callback function which handles the return Response object stores them as four JSON files in the 'headlines' folder, created in an earlier step, for the 'tempus_bonus_challenge_dag'.

+- In its fifth task, extraction and transformation sub-operations take place in this task, named `flatten_to_csv_kw_task`, this is similar to Pipeline 1's sixth task.

 #### Transformations Notes
 The end transformations are stored in the respective `csv` datastore folders of the respective pipelines.